PostgreSQL Performance Tuning: Optimize Your Database Server

 for the changes to take effect.

-The following configuration options are those that should typically be changed from the default values in PostgreSQL.
-Other values can have a significant effect on performance but are not discussed here as their defaults are already considered optimal.
+The following configuration options should be changed from the default values in PostgreSQL.
+Other values can significantly affect performance but are not discussed here as their defaults are already considered optimal.

 max_connections

-The optimal number for max_connections is roughly 4 times the number of CPU cores.
-This formula often gives a very small number which doesn’t leave much room for error.
+The optimal number for max_connections is roughly four times the number of CPU cores.
+This formula often gives a minimal number, which doesn’t leave much room for error.
 The recommended number is the GREATEST(4 x CPU cores, 100).
 Beyond this number, a connection pooler such as pgbouncer should be used.

-It is important to avoid setting max_connections too high as it will increase the size of various data structures in Postgres which can result in CPU cycles being wasted.
-Conversely, we also need to ensure that enough resources are allocated to support the required workload.
+It is important to avoid setting max_connections too high as it will increase the size of various data structures in Postgres, wasting CPU cycles.
+Conversely, we must also ensure that enough resources are allocated to support the required workload.

 Resource Usage